EridianAlpha/eridian.xyz/README.md

 6. Re-installs dependencies for the original branch using Yarn (if a package.json file is present).
 7. If there were changes stashed at the beginning, the script pops the stash.

-When the development server is started, the previous versions are selectable in a side drawer on the right side of the screen.
+When the development server is started, the previous versions are selectable in a drawer on the right side of the screen.

 ### Development Commands